 - Spanish is a world-wide language and relatively straightforward to learn.

-- The popularity might play a role in your motivation to learn it, but the connection you establish with the language is what will makes the difference in your language journey
+- The popularity might play a role in your motivation to learn it, but the connection you establish with the language is what will make the difference in your language journey.

 - In order to start learning Spanish you need to ignite a spark of motivation within you.
 Usually, having one powerful emotional experience related to the Spanish language makes a big difference in this regard.